shareableai/jackdaw/docs/detection.md

 Examples of using Detectors are available in [docs/save](./save.md).

+## Creating a Detector
 New detectors can be created using the generic `Detector` initialiser, which requires up to 4 components;

 ```python
 from dataclasses import dataclass